Aider-AI/aider/aider/website/docs/install.md

 ```

 You can use uv to install aider with your existing python versions 3.8-3.13.
+If needed,
-If needed, it will automatically install python3.12 to use with aider.
+uv will automatically install a separate version of python3.12 to use with aider.

 Also see the
 [docs on other methods for installing uv itself](https://docs.astral.sh/uv/getting-started/installation/).